Uhhhhhhhhhhhhhhhhhhhhhh/Project/README.md

 ## Instruction

-1. Specify the database located under [SQL]
-    -This allows the other functions in the [Administrative UI] to be used.
+1. Specify the database located under [SQL].
+This allows the other functions in the [Administrative UI] to be used.

 2. If data was not imported under [File] than add data via the [Data] tab for the appropriate categories as needed, though it is recommended to at least have one entry for Faculty, Course, Room, and Final Course Assignment.
+Multiple Time Periods can be selected in Final Course Assignment with CTRL + Click.

 3. After a Final Course Assignment is generated, go to [Calendar View] to see any Final Course Assignment schedule in a Calendar View.